Summary of Significant Accounting Policies

 Equity Instruments Issued to Non-Employees for Acquiring Goods or Services

 The Company operates in two segments in accordance with accounting guidance FASB ASC Topic 280, Segment Reporting.
-The Companys Chief Executive Officer has been identified as the chief operating decision maker as defined by FASB ASC Topic 280.
+Our Chief Executive Officer has been identified as the chief operating decision maker as defined by FASB ASC Topic 280.
 See additional discussion at Note 20.

 Recently Issued Accounting Pronouncements, not yet adopted

 On May 28, 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 This ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-The new standard is effective for the Company on January 1, 2017.
+The new standard is effective for us on January 1, 2017.
 Early application is not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is currently evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.
+We are currently evaluating the effect that ASU 2014-09 will have on our consolidated financial statements and related disclosures.
+We have not yet selected a transition method nor have we determined the effect of the standard on our ongoing financial reporting.

 In February 2015, the FASB issued ASU 2015-02, Consolidation (Topic 810) - Amendments to the Consolidation Analysis, (ASU 2015-02).
 ASU 2015-02 modifies existing consolidation guidance related to (i) limited partnerships and similar legal entities, (ii) the evaluation of variable interests for fees paid to decision makers or service providers, (iii) the effect of fee arrangements and related parties on the primary beneficiary determination, and (iv) certain investment funds.
 These changes reduce the number of consolidation models from four to two and place more emphasis on the risk of loss when determining a controlling financial interest.
 This guidance is effective for public companies for fiscal years beginning after December 15, 2015.
-The Company is in the process of evaluating the adoption of this ASU, and does not expect this to have a material effect on its consolidated results of operations and financial condition.
+We are in the process of evaluating the adoption of this ASU, and do not expect this to have a material effect on our consolidated results of operations and financial condition.